 Which Social Media Platforms Are Right For Your Business?

-By now, I think you understand each social media’s strengths and weaknesses as well as how to use social media for your business.
+I think you know each social media’s strengths and weaknesses now!

 Let’s bring the marketing goals again and apply your thought/ideas!
-Which social media platforms are the best use for each goal?
+Which social media platforms are the best used for each goal?

 Are you ready for the answer?
 (Answers will vary depending on your business plan, so the following is just one of the ideas!)

 If my social media marketing strategies are promoting the blog post: